InternLM/HuixiangDou/README.md

 **Configure free TOKEN**

 HuixiangDou uses a search engine.
-Click on the [serper official website](https://serper.dev/api-key) to obtain a quota-limited WEB_SEARCH_TOKEN and fill it in `config.ini`.
+Click [Serper](https://serper.dev/api-key) to obtain a quota-limited TOKEN and fill it in `config.ini`.

 ```shell
 # config.ini